DCMLab/JazzHarmonyTreebank/readme.md

 your research, please reference the paper presenting it:

 "The Jazz Harmony Treebank" by _D.
 Harasim, C. Finkensiep, P. Ericson, T. J. O'Donnell, and M. Rohrmeier_ in the _Proceedings of the 20th International Society for Music Information Retrieval Conference_ (2020)

+The iRealPro dataset that this research builds on was first presented in

+_Daniel Shanahan, Yuri Broze, and Richard Rodgers_.
+"A Diachronic Analysis of Harmonic Schemata in Jazz."
+In Proceedings  of the  12th  International Conference on Music Perception and Cognition and the 8th Triennial Conference of the European Society for the Cognitive Sciences of Music, pages 909–917, 2012.

 ## Acknowledgements